 If you find la bise puzzling, you're not the only one!
 Check out this viral video by Paris-based British comedian Paul Taylor.

-Se faire la bise is more complex than it looks at a first glance, isn’t it?
-As a rule of thumb, don’t initiate it yourself, but be ready to embrace what comes!
+Se faire la bise is more complex than it looks at first glance, isn't it?
+As a rule of thumb, don't initiate it yourself, but be ready to embrace what comes!